Glassy gravity: 4-sphere with background fluctuations

-{\bf 4-sphere with background fluctuations: } The fully symmetric space $S^4$ does not spontaneously break ergodicity: the complexity density vanishes when the pinning field is removed.
+The fully symmetric space $S^4$ does not spontaneously break ergodicity: the complexity density vanishes when the pinning field is removed.
 Is this result robust with respect to changes in the reference metric?

 We address this by adding to $S^4$ local fluctuations in the Ricci scalar.
 For simplicity, we only include the coupling of these fluctuations to the Einstein term, which is most relevant in the infrared.
 We thus consider \eq{ S_{\text{fluc}}[\sigma] = S[\sigma] - \half \int_x \ffrac{1}{\kappa} e^{2\sigma(x)} \delta R(x) } We can ask, as above, whether ergodicity is spontaneously broken in $S_{\text{fluc}}$, at a fixed realization of $\delta R$, which acts as disorder.
 This requires that we compute $\Sigma$ from the disorder-averaged free energy \eq{ \overline{F} = -\overline{ \log Z } = -\overline{\left.\frac{\p Z^n}{\p n}\right|_{n=0}} = -\left.\frac{\p \overline{Z^n}}{\p n}\right|_{n=0}, } which indicates that we need to replicate the dynamical variables $n$ times.
 We can apply the Monasson construction to this object.
 We replicate $S_{\text{fluc}}$ from \eqref{Sfluc} $m$ times, add a pinning field, and then replicate $Z$ an additional $n$ times, so that there are $m\times n$ replicas of the $\sigma$ field.
 These $m \times n$ replicas are broken into $n$ groups of $m$ indistinguishable replicas \cite{Monasson95}.
 Within each group the replicas are coupled through the pinning field.
 Let us apply the variational procedure.